swcarpentry/website/_posts/2017/02/2017-02-21-uf-program.md

 but now that we have them in place, we recognize them as the reasons we can continue to keep our community engaged and excited about putting on workshops.

-Instructor density - have enough instructors to get 3-6 people at each workshop without burdening anyone’s schedule Instructor cohesion - just like we suggest learners attend workshops with a buddy, instructors who come to the instructor training from the same department or discipline immediately make their own community of practice Instructor mentorship - a core group of senior instructors to guide initial workshops (note the plural) so new instructors can focus on the teaching experience without the logistical burdens Professional staff - find staff who organize workshops as part of their job to share the overhead of coordinating logistics Institution-level support - a single research lab or department doesn’t have enough people to do this on its own, doing it for the whole institution fits the needs of everyone and shares the work Follow-through
+1. **Instructor density** - have enough instructors to get 3-6 people at each workshop without burdening anyone’s schedule
+1. **Instructor cohesion** - just like we suggest learners attend workshops with a buddy, instructors who come to the instructor training from the same department or discipline immediately make their own community of practice
+1. **Instructor mentorship** - a core group of senior instructors to guide initial workshops (note the plural) so new instructors can focus on the teaching experience without the logistical burdens
+1. **Professional staff** - find staff who organize workshops as part of their job to share the overhead of coordinating logistics
+1. **Institution-level support** - a single research lab or department doesn’t have enough people to do this on its own, doing it for the whole institution fits the needs of everyone and shares the work
-- have supporting events and communities available for people to keep learning and keep their experience with the Carpentries fresh in their minds when it comes time to look for more instructors and helpers
+1. **Follow-through** - have supporting events and communities available for people to keep learning and keep their experience with the Carpentries fresh in their minds when it comes time to look for more instructors and helpers

 ## Community Building After the Workshops